New Publication in ES&T

 What the paper is about

-This paper provides a comparison between nine pressure-driven and advanced membrane processes in removing micropollutants in the Goreangab Reservoir water.
+We showcased nine pressure-driven and advanced membrane processes and assessed them for removing micropollutants in the Goreangab Reservoir water.

-Once a source for the world’s first direct potable reuse system (Windhoek), the reservoir has suffered from severe water quality deterioration.
-We detect 28 types of micropollutants, including benzotriazoles, pesticides, pharmaceuticals and personal care products, endocrine disruptors, and PFAS).
+Once a source for the world’s first direct potable reuse system (Windhoek), the reservoir has suffered from poor water quality.
+Particularly, we detected 28 types of micropollutants (benzotriazoles, pesticides, pharmaceuticals and personal care products, endocrine disruptors, and PFAS).

-For our comparative study, the treatment conditions were tailored for a particular micropollutant type – steroid hormone 17β-estradiol (E2).
-E2 was spiked in the reservoir water at a concentration of 100 ng/L. Membrane photocatalysis, membrane electrocatalysis, and combined ultrafiltration–adsorption performed as good as nanofiltration in E2 removal.
-However, the practical limitations of these technologies include energy requirements, susceptibility to fouling, long-term performance, and upscaling potential, which were all discussed in the paper.
+For our comparative study, the treatment conditions were tailored for a particular micropollutant type—steroid hormone 17β-estradiol (E2).
+E2 was spiked in the reservoir water at a concentration of 100 ng/L. We were astonished to find out that membrane photocatalysis, membrane electrocatalysis, and combined ultrafiltration–adsorption performed as good as nanofiltration in E2 removal.
+However, the practical limitations of these technologies are energy requirements, susceptibility to fouling, long-term performance, and upscaling potential.
+These aspects were comprehensively discussed in the paper.

 Link to the publication